A Quick Guide to Coin-Margined Quarterly Contracts

 = 0.0007 BTC

-For more contract specifications, kindly refer to the Contract Specifications of Quarterly Futures Contract.
+For more contract specifications, please refer to the Contract Specifications of Quarterly Futures Contract.

 For further information on Binance’s quarterly futures, our Academy explains more: Quarterly Futures: What Are They And How To Trade Them?